WinterAxis/ESV-MD-Bible/The_Bible_esv/43_John/John_21.md

 This is the disciple who is bearing witness about these things, and who has written these things, and we know that his testimony is true.

 ###### 25
 Now there are also many other things that Jesus did.
-Were every one of them to be written, I suppose that the world itself could not contain the books that would be written. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Were every one of them to be written, I suppose that the world itself could not contain the books that would be written.

 ***